 You may recognize a reference to another perennial in the botanical name for Culver's root.
 Veronicastrum is formed from Veronica and astrum.
 The latter is a suffix used in botanical nomenclature to indicate "false" (as in resembling X, while not being the real McCoy).
 Thus a Veronicastrum reminds people of a Veronica but isn't one.
 Another example of the -astrum suffix is found in Lamiastrum (i.e., a false Lamium); for example, Lamiastrum galeobdolon.

 If it's a tree you need in an area plagued by street pollution, then familiarize yourself with Sunburst honey locust.
-Its bright yellow foliage in spring and fall will turn heads, and -- more importantly for those who wish to avoid messy trees -- the leaves are tiny enough that raking them when they fall isn't a major priority.
-For more choices, see my full article on pollution-tolerant trees.
+Its bright yellow foliage in spring and fall will turn heads, and—more importantly, for those who wish to avoid messy trees—the leaves are tiny enough that raking them when they fall isn't a major priority.

 Excessive clay in the soil has been the demise of many a gardener but some plants will tolerate it.
 You should become acquainted with them if this is a problem in your landscaping.
 Bee balm is one of them and an easy perennial to grow.
 You may have to deal with powdery mildew, but I offer simple tips for that in my article.